Americans with Disabilities Act (ADA) Employment Protections

 However, the ADA mandates what an employer (or potential employer) can ask about your disability.
 An employer cannot ask if you are disabled, the nature of your disability, your medical/treatment history, or the medicines you take.
 An employer can ask about your ability to perform certain job tasks.
 In turn, the employee is the person who must tell the employer that an accommodation is needed.

-If you think you have been a victim of discrimination at work as a result of your disability, file a complaint with the Equal Employment Opportunity Commission (EEOC) 800-669-4000.
+If you think you have been a victim of discrimination at work as a result of your disability, file a complaint with the Equal Employment Opportunity Commission (EEOC) at 800-669-4000.
 Keep in mind that a discrimination claim must be filed within 180 days of when the discrimination occurred.

 Resources for More Information